blurpy/kouchat.net/help/user-guide-android.md

 Set info message color | RGB: <span style="color: #004700;">#004700</span> | The color used for information messages from the application.
 Use the Change button to select a different color.
 Enable wake lock | Off | Enable the wake lock to keep the device from sleeping while KouChat is running.
 Many devices go to sleep after some time being idle, and disables the network connection.
 Enabling the wake lock will keep the device from entering sleep.
 This uses more battery, but might keep the network enabled at all times.
 Not all devices support this option.

+Click on the icon in the top left corner to go back to the main chat, or use the back button.

 ## Notification area